-Connected devices are physical devices, i.e. phones.
-Virtual are vms that run on the computer!
+If you have a phone connected then it should appear as a connected device. select the connected device and then click OK.

-1.7.
-Click the connected device and then click OK.
+If you do not have an android phone select a virtual device.

 The app will build, install the apk and then launch on your device.

-You will see the following on your phone:
+You will see the following on your phone or on the emulator: